CataIana/twitch-modlogging/README.md

 ### Installation

-* Install a depdency for building an updated version of the systemd library: `sudo apt install libsystemd-dev`

 * Clone the repo with `git clone https://github.com/CataIana/twitch-modlogging.git` in your preferred terminal application

 * Only versions Python 3.6 and above are supported.